GunnarGriese/gunnargriese.github.io/_posts/2023-08-09-ga4-time-travel-bridging-utc-and-local-timezones.md

   1 asc
 ```

-To obtain the right property timezone, we can look at the GA4 property settings in the GA4 interface:
+To obtain the right property timezone for our query, we can look at the GA4 property settings in the GA4 interface:

 ![ga4-timezone-settings](/assets/img/timestamp-conversions/ga4-timezone-settings.png)
 _Admin > Property Settings > Reporting time zone_